-- The student requesting academic adjustments must meet with the Director and/or the Assistant Director with the appropriate documentation from a licensed medical or psychological examiner.
+- The student requesting academic adjustments must meet with the Director, the the Assistant Director, or the Disability Services Coordinator and provide appropriate documentation from a licensed medical or psychological examiner.
 The medical diagnosis should be as current as possible but no older than three (3) years.
 This meeting should take place no later than the first week of each semester.

-- An Academic Adjustment Form (AAF) is completed by the Disability Services Director or the Assistant Director for the student with recommendations based on the students specific needs.
+- An Academic Adjustment Form (AAF) is completed by the Disability Services Director, Assistant Director, or Disability Services Coordinator for the student with recommendations based on the students specific needs.

 - Students are expected to deliver a copy of the AAF to each faculty member for courses in which academic adjustments are being requested.
 The faculty and student should discuss ALL academic adjustments pertaining to that class.
 The faculty member may approve the academic adjustments and/or make additional suggestions at that time.